TimotheeNkwar/langchain_ollama/Project_summary/PROJECT_SUMMARY.md

 ## What You've Built

-A complete AI Agent application that intelligently queries and analyzes 50,000 movies from The Movie Database (TMDB) using:
+A complete AI Agent application with REST API that intelligently queries and analyzes 50,000 movies from The Movie Database (TMDB) using:
-- **LangChain** for agent orchestration
+- **LangChain 1.0+** with create_agent API for agent orchestration
+- **FastAPI** for modern REST API endpoints
 - **MongoDB** for data storage
 - **Ollama (Local LLM)** for natural language understanding